PeterEltgroth/account-cics-microservice/README.md

 ### Personas

-The boundary between the personas below will change depending on the [integration style](#integration-options) that best fits a customer.
-The integration patterns will be documented upon below.
+The boundary between the personas below will change depending on the [integration option](#integration-options) that best fits the customer.

 #### API Designer / Integration Developer
 - Knows and has access to OpenLegacy Hub and Tanzu Application Platform